AlekId/delphi-coll-xe/README.md

 ## Information about this fork

-This is a fork of the **discontinued** *Delphi Collections Library* by Ciobanu Alexandru as uploaded to GitHub by [ghquant](https://github.com/ghquant).
-It is believed that the Library was itself branched of the equally defunct *DeHL* library by the same author.
+This is a fork of the **discontinued** [*Delphi Collections Library*](https://github.com/pavkam/delphi-coll) by [Ciobanu Alexandru](https://github.com/pavkam).
+It is believed that the library was itself derived from the equally defunct *DeHL* library by the same author.

-It would seem that the project was discontinued in January 2012.
+The project was discontinued on 09 January 2012.

 The code appears to be based on the *Delphi Collections Library* v1.2 release.
 It is not known whether any commits were made to the code we have here after the release of v1.2.
-(No history was included in the initial GitHub upload).
+(No history was included in the original GitHub project).

 This fork has been created because my *CodeSnip* project uses the library.
 The fork enables me to ensure the code remains available and lets me update and debug it as necessary.